- Commercial Lending

 Throughout all of this, never forget: properties need to cash flow.
 Don’t pull out so much equity that your properties barely break even or go negative.

 Aim for at least a couple hundred dollars positive cash flow per property after refinancing.
 This cushion protects you during vacancies, repairs, or market changes.
+Having smart insurance strategies in place adds another layer of protection for your portfolio.

 The Bottom Line